green-fox-academy/czakoilevente/project-phase/sprint5/code_as_infrastructure.md

 <br>

-FOR CREDENTIALS:
+**FOR CREDENTIALS:**

- 1. Create a file named `terraform.tfvars`
+  A. Create a file named `terraform.tfvars`
- 2. ADD TO GITIGNORE!
+  B. ADD TO GITIGNORE!
- 3. fill the file with the following contents:
+  C. fill the file with the following contents:

 ```
 access_key = "something"